Tips and Tax

 Paying taxes is part of life, and tips, regardless of how you collect them, are taxable!

-Now, I completely understand that the idea of completing a tax return is terrifying for some, but this shouldn’t be the case.
-Completing a tax return and declaring your earnings can provide a welcomed understanding of your finances and empower you towards financial emancipation, ensuring you know exactly where a portion of your hard-earned money is going – towards the greater good.
+Now, I completely understand that some of us find having to deal with tax worrying, but this really shouldn’t be the case!
+Understanding how to declare your earnings can provide a welcome understanding of your finances and empower you, ensuring you know exactly where a portion of your hard-earned money is going – towards the greater good.

 At TiPJAR we think paying tax is a good thing – it’s what makes us a society.
 We think of tax as how we say “thank you!” to the people who make sure our country runs smoothly and keep us safe – our doctors and nurses, our fire-fighters and police forces; the people who build and maintain our roads and public spaces; and the people who care for those less fortunate than us that need some help.